raelovejoy/raelog/_posts/2007-11-13-website-security-and-privacy.md

 ## Stupid website security policies and ways to protect your passwords/online accounts
 ***Published November 13, 2007***

+> **Present-day note (2025):**
+> This post was originally written in 2007 and is preserved largely as-is, as a snapshot of how I was thinking at the time.
+Some details are dated; others still feel relevant.
+If I were writing it today, I’d frame parts of it differently, but I’m leaving the original voice intact.

 Ok, so this has been bugging the hell out of me lately: how some websites and services have really unsatisfactory [password security policies](https://web.archive.org/web/20080116194447/http://en.wikipedia.org/wiki/Password_policy).

 For example, [Plaxo](https://web.archive.org/web/20080116194447/http://plaxo.com/), which only allows you to create a [password](https://web.archive.org/web/20080116194447/http://en.wikipedia.org/wiki/Password) that is between 6 and 10 characters long.
 Um, hello??!!
 That is bloody ridiculous!
 I'm sorry Plaxo, but I just don't feel safe storing my whole freggin' address book on your site with a password policy like that.
 Why bother?